quentinjamet/Tuto/mk_config/manga_sto.md

 ## Install CROCO
 <!--- /////////////////////////////////////////// -->

-  * Git clone CROCO projet from the Gitlab of Inria (assuming you have an Inria GitLab account and you have setup ssh keys ; see https://docs.gitlab.com/16.8/ee/user/ssh.html):
+  * Git clone CROCO projet from the Gitlab of Inria (assuming you have an Inria GitLab account and you have setup ssh keys ; see https://docs.gitlab.com/16.8/ee/user/ssh.html -- **for devs**):
   ```
   cd $DATAWORK
   mkdir CROCO